Graduate Certificate in Bioethics

 As an abbreviated version of the Master of Arts program, the Graduate Certificate Program is a good alternative for students who are interested in studying bioethics at the graduate-level, but not necessarily in pursuing a full master’s degree.
 Many of our certificate students have complimentary professional degrees or experience in medicine, law, and ministry, and the graduate certificate enhances their work or broadens their professional scope.
 For others, the graduate certificate offers a glimpse into the field of bioethics that allows them to make more educated decisions about their next steps: whether it be further graduate study, preparing for clinical or consultative work, or something else.

-Requiring a total of 12 credits over 4 courses, the Graduate Certificate in Bioethics can be completed in a single academic year by taking two courses in both Fall and Spring semesters, and one course during the Summer term.
+Requiring a total of 12 credits over 4 courses, the Graduate Certificate in Bioethics can be completed in a single academic year by taking two courses in both Fall and Spring semesters.

 - 6000 Introduction to Bioethics